-Utah mayor slain in Afghanistan urged Americans to vote
+Utah mayor’s widow: ‘Fitting’ his body in US on Election Day

 “It was beautiful to see over four million Afghan men and women brave threats and deadly attacks to vote in Afghanistan’s first parliamentary elections in eight years.
 The strong turnout, despite the attacks and challenges, was a success for the long- suffering people of Afghanistan and for the cause of human freedom,” he wrote.

 “As the USA gets ready to vote in our own election next week, I hope everyone back home exercises their precious right to vote.
-And that whether the Republicans or the Democrats win, that we all remember that we have far more as Americans that unites us than divides us.
-“United we stand, divided we fall.”
-God bless America.”
+And that whether the Republicans or the Democrats win, that we all remember that we have far more as Americans that unites us than divides us.”

 Taylor, a military intelligence officer with Joint Force Headquarters, served two tours in Iraq and was on his second tour in Afghanistan.